 Social media traffic and conversion rate

-Social media platforms are fast becoming a lucrative source for expanding business and enhancing customer outreach.
+Social media platforms are fast becoming a lucrative source for expanding business and also for enhancing customer outreach.
 It’s a driving factor for every campaign’s performance in the long run, and social media platforms are great place for generating awareness, educating your audience, and enhance your brand’s reputation.

 You can use this metric to measure: